 Sarria to Santiago

 Sarria is the main starting point for people who are walking the last 100km.
 If you're walking in summer you will notice a sudden increase in the number of fresh-looking people energetically (and often noisily) passing you by.
 That makes this an appropriate moment to mention: Sarria to Santiago

-I was alone in the hostel.
+I was alone in the albergue.
 This wasn't a surprise.
-I hadn't see another pilgrim in about two weeks so I was used to the solitude by now and I had my routine: shower, wash clothes, shop for the next day, then there would hopefully only remain a couple of hours to kill until the restaurants opened at 9 (this being 'off-Camino' restaurants worked on 'Spanish time').
-Then after dinner, bed.
+I hadn't see another pilgrim in about two weeks so I was used to the solitude by now, and I had my routine: shower, wash clothes, shop for the next day, then there would hopefully only remain a couple of hours to kill until the restaurants opened at 9 (this being 'off-Camino' restaurants worked on 'Spanish time').
+Then, immediately after dinner, bed.

-The municipal hostel looked like it dated from the 1950s and had once been a girls primary school.
-Now, besides housing the occasional errant pilgrim, it also served as the local community's shrine to the Camino.
-And it contained every type of Camino artefact imaginable, banners, books, posters, maps.
+The municipal albergue looked like it dated from the 1950s and had once been a girls primary school.
+Now, besides housing the occasional errant pilgrim, it also served as the local community's shrine to the Camino complete with every type of Camino artefact imaginable, banners, books, posters, maps.
 There was even a surprisingly big piece of wood purported to come from the house where Santo Domingo de la Calzada was born.

-This was all assembled by the local Friends of the Camino.
+This had all been assembled by the local Friends of the Camino.

 But what struck me most were the photos.
 Loads and loads of photos carefully arranged into display cases, dated and labelled, all of them of groups of people, smiling, mostly middle-aged in summer clothes, with sticks and backpacks, the instantly recognisable paraphernalia of pilgrimhood.
 Sometimes it was a daytrip to a local place of pilgrimage but often too the background and labels identified places along the Camino Francés in Galicia which were familiar to me.